VideoRecorderMp4 C++ library

 VideoRecorderMp4

 Next, you need to include the 3rdparty folder in the main CMakeLists.txt file of your repository.
-Add this line at the end of your main CMakeLists.txt:
+Add the following line at the end of your main CMakeLists.txt:

 add_subdirectory(3rdparty)